someobserver/recurgence/pathologies/index.md

 - A closed social media platform exhibits **Recurgent Parasitism** — feeding its own growth by extracting both attention and [semantic mass](/explanations/s/semantic-mass) from human relationships.

-The same signatures appear whether the case study is individual psychology, group dynamics, institutional behavior, media, or artificial intelligence.
-Recursive systemic failure modes are universal because they're emergent from the same geometric constraints governing the coherence, stability, and evolution of meaning between observers.
+The signatures appear whether the case study is individual psychology, group dynamics, institutional behavior, media, or artificial intelligence.
+Recursive systemic failure modes are universal because they're emergent from the same geometric constraints governing the coherence, stability, and evolution of inter-observer meaning.

 This document is a recognition of these patterns: recursive, self-referential systems operate according to discoverable principles with characteristic manners of breaking down.
 When we can quantify the pattern, we can name the pathology.